 The Unity of N Monuments (cypress wood and copper, 100 pieces, 45x34x34 each, 2016)

 Stool chairs…a hundred positioned in rows.
 We must ask: what is this?
-On its own, these plastic backless chairs seem insignificant, you find them everywhere.
+On its own, these plastic backless chairs seem insignificant; you find them everywhere.
 When placed together however, it becomes entirely something else.
 They become an intimidating visual métier, carrying political magnitude, a sense of ritual and largeness.
 In China, this sitting apparatus is frequently utilised, a daily requirement.
 This work is a makeover between the everyday article, the convenient and sculpture.
-The artist examines fresh ways to demonstrate what is real and what perceive and comprehend.
+The artist examines fresh ways to demonstrate what is real and what is perceived and comprehended.

 The Great East Indiaman (wood, welded steel and concrete, 2400x500x1800 cm, 2016)

 Sir Thomas Stamford Raffles set foot in Singapore in 1819.
 That we know.
 But in an alternate reality, David Chan imagines him arriving in a whale.
 The story: locals came upon a fantastic beast which resembles a ship, but possesses the internal mechanisms of a whale.
 Scientists are baffled, and could only piece clues from a folk tale describing a legendary species of whale known as the East Indiaman – splendid mammals tamed for the purposes of transportation.
 This story verges on the bizarre, but rooted in laborious historical study.
 David Chan’s ghosts of the past haunt.

 Cooking the World (found aluminium utensils, monofilament line, steel, 600 cm (diameter) 2016)